Good Interviews, Bad Interviews

 It's easy for me to critique the interview process as a candidate.
 In the past, I've been the interviewer, and made plenty of my own mistakes.
 The overall landscape of interviews was good.
 Maybe even enjoyable.

-If you enjoyed these thoughts, consider following me on Twitter.
+If you enjoyed these thoughts, consider following me on Twitter or buying me a coffee :).